New building project H5 for the state government of North Rhine-Westphalia

 Client: BLB Bau und Liegenschaftsbetrieb North Rhine-Westphalia, Düsseldorf

-A new building project for the Ministry of Finance of the State of North Rhine-Westphalia and other state users is to be built in the future on a site near the Rhine in the center of the government district and as part of the "Blue-Green Ring".
+A new building for new ministries of the state of North Rhine-Westphalia and other state users will be constructed on a site near the Rhine in the center of the government district and as part of the "Blue-Green Ring".
+Part of the project is the first timber hybrid high-rise building in planning in Europe with a total height of over 110m.

 The design proposes a homogeneous façade, whose idea horizontality reproduces the stratified levels and allows the views of the park and the city.
 The sustainable façade concept responds to the different uses and cardinal directions.
 Similar to a hat brim, the geometry of the horizontal façade elements works.
 On the one hand, they are inclined to generate the best orientation for the use of solar energy and at the same time provide protection from direct sunlight.
 On the other hand, to the north, the "brim" is reversed and opens to bring a lot of light into the building.
-Between the horizontals, a system of opaque wooden elements and metal lamellas envelops the building to protect it from eastern and western solar radiation and to give the structure a homogeneous and abstract appearance.
+Between the horizontals, a system of vertical elements envelops the building to protect it from eastern and western sunlight and give the structure a homogeneous and abstract appearance.
 The louvers are set back on the north and south facades to create space for vegetation in the north and to allow photovoltaic panels in the south.
 The flat roofs will be greened.